-President, spent his early years on a small cattle ranch in Montana and a farm in Minnesota.
+Robert spent his early years on a small cattle ranch in Montana and a farm in Minnesota.
 He worked in the banking industry for five years and after completing a college degree in Anthropology-Archaeology worked on various archaeology projects in California and Montana.
 In 1980, he moved to New Mexico and began a career in wood-working.
 Currently he is owner of Tesuque Design and a dedicated animal advocate.

-Has been a long-time animal advocate and former board member of the Santa Fe Animal Shelter.
+Secretary, has been a long-time animal advocate and former board member of the Santa Fe Animal Shelter.
 Seeking to make a broader difference by working to solve the root cause of animal abuse in New Mexico, Dave and his wife, Liddy, became members of Animal Protection of NM.
 Dave joined the board of Animal Protection Voters to support its efforts to pass humane laws that promote an environment in NM that protects and supports animals, women and children.

 Dave is the managing member of a financial services company, Davos Capital.
 He has served as Chair of the Board of Santa Fe Economic Development and on an advisory board at Wells Fargo Bank.
-Dave is an avid traveler, cyclist and mountaineer.”
+Dave is an avid traveler, cyclist and mountaineer.

 Danielle Wilson and her husband Lee came to New Mexico in 1973.
 She has been active with several animal rights’ groups—both local, national and African—in addition to the Santa Fe Girls Club and homeless youth.
 She has worked with Save the Chimps since their takeover of the Coulson Foundation and assisted in moving the chimps to Florida.
 Danielle is a retired state employee and has assisted in promoting APV legislative goals.
 Danielle has three cats that are incredibly spoiled.